ibexa/documentation-developer/docs/guide/repository.md

 ##### Redis Cluster

-It is possible to setup and use Redis as a cluster.
+It is possible to set up and use Redis as a cluster.
 This configuration is more efficient and reliable for large installations.
-Redis Cluster might be configured in two ways, the first using [create-cluster script](https://redis.io/topics/cluster-tutorial) and the second using [Redis Sentinel](https://redis.io/topics/sentinel).
+Redis Cluster can be configured in two ways, the first using [create-cluster script](https://redis.io/topics/cluster-tutorial) and the second using [Redis Sentinel](https://redis.io/topics/sentinel).
 If you use Platform.sh Enterprise you can benefit from the Redis Sentinel across three nodes for greater fault tolerance.
-Platform.sh Professional and lower versions offer Redis in the single instance mode only.
-Configuration on the eZ Platform / Symfony stays the same regardless of the Redis version, single instance mode or cluster mode.
+Platform.sh Professional and lower versions offer Redis in single instance mode only.
+Configuration on eZ Platform / Symfony stays the same regardless of the Redis version, single instance mode or cluster mode.

 ##### Memcache(d)